arcuri82/testing_security_development_enterprise_systems/README.md

 The code in this repository should run on all major operating systems, i.e. Mac, Linux and Windows.

+On Windows, if you have problems with too long file names when checking out the code with Git, then you might need to run the following command on a terminal:

+`git config --system core.longpaths true`

 ### Useful Maven Command